 Right after eating a meal, your blood pressure will often read lower than normal because digesting food actually lowers your blood pressure.
 If you are taking your blood pressure at home, your doctor will usually recommend that you take your blood pressure test in the morning before eating or wait thirty minutes after a meal.
 Not eating enough or fasting can also cause an inaccurate reading.
 Your diet can play a big role in managing your high blood pressure.
 To exercise long-term hypertension treatment, be sure to eat whole foods that are proven to lower high blood pressure.

 Consumption of alcohol, caffeine and tobacco cause your blood pressure to immediately rise.
-Avoid alcohol, caffeine and smoking at least 30 minutes before your blood pressure test to ensure an accurate reading.
+Avoid alcohol, caffeine and smoking at least 30 minutes before your blood pressure test to ensure an accurate measurement.

 Too Much Talking

 Being cold can also cause your blood pressure to spike.
-Be aware that if you are feeling chilly at the doctor’s office during a blood pressure test, your reading may be a little higher than normal.
+When blood vessels contract due to lower temperatures, the blood pressure readings may increase because the blood requires more pressure to flow through the more narrow blood vessels.
+Be aware that if you are feeling chilly at the doctor’s office during a blood pressure test, your measurement may be a little higher than normal.

+Even if your blood pressure is normal, it is important to know what can exaggerate the measurement.
 In order to avoid misdiagnosis of hypertension, it is important that you and your doctor are aware of the factors that could cause exaggerated blood pressure results.
+With all of these factors in mind, you can be sure that your blood pressure is being measured properly.
 Learn more about blood pressure management and heart health with CVG today.